Discover more at Godolphin

 Of the original nine-compartment Tudor design, three remain in the Side Garden.
 They provide a wealth of traditional, seasonal planting and in the summer the herbaceous borders are full of height, colour and scent.

 Plants like aquilegia, white foxgloves, lupin and ox-eye daisy provide a food source for bees, butterflies and other pollinating insects.
-Take a seat on one of the bespoke benches under the trees and enjoy the varied insect life.
+Take a seat on one of the bespoke benches under the trees and enjoy watching the varied insect life and lsitening to the bird song.

-Head up to the dry ponds, which would have included a breeding pond for fish when they were full of water, which were once filled by streams from Godolphin Hill.
+Head up to the dry ponds, which were once breeding ponds for fish and filled by the streams running off from Godolphin Hill.
 Water management was very popular in the 16th century so having your own pond was the height of fashion.

 The original steps can be used to reach the former pond from the Side Garden.